mukhtar-github/beginners-guide-to-react/README.md

 > This applies to more than styling.
 It is a great example of creating versatile components through abstraction.

+Let's make that work.
+I'll remove the className here.
+We'll save this.
+Let's scroll up to the top, and we'll see that our small, light-blue box is no longer small.
+Now I'm going to take the size prop, and we're going to generate a size className.
+If the size prop is specified, then we'll say box--size.
+Otherwise, we'll do an empty string.
+Then we can put that size className inside of our className list here.
+If we save that, then we get a small, light-blue box, and users of our box component no longer need to concern themselves with the className that needs to be applied to create a small box.

 ```javascript
  function Box({style, size, className = '', ...rest}) {
       const sizeClassName = size ? `box--${size}` : ''